roualdes/bridgestan/python/docs/languages/julia.md

 compile_model(stan_file, args=[])
 ```

 Run BridgeStan’s Makefile on a `.stan` file, creating the `.so` used by StanModel and return a path to the compiled library.
 Additional arguments to `make` can be passed as a vector, for example `["STAN_THREADS=true"]` enables the model's threading capabilities.

 This function assumes that the paths to BridgeStan and CmdStan are both valid.
-These can be set with `set_bridgestan_path()` and `set_cmdstan_path()` if their default values do not match your system configuration.
+These can be set with `set_bridgestan_path!()` and `set_cmdstan_path!()` if their default values do not match your system configuration.

 <a target='_blank' href='https://github.com/roualdes/bridgestan/blob/main/julia/src/compile.jl#L66-L77' class='documenter-source'>source</a><br>